BurcinSayin/ButterflyValley/Ritual/Temporal_Jump.md

 **Range:** 10 feet; **Target:** one to six willing creatures with the "Déjà Vu" ability **Duration:** varies

-This intricate ritual, developed by Butterfly Valley's founders, allows the casters to send one to six willing targets with the "Déjà Vu" ability backward in time.
+This intricate ritual, developed by Ariadne Timeweaver and her allies based on Emperor Xin's 8th rune research, allows the casters to send one to six willing targets with the "Déjà Vu" ability backward in time.
 Due to the unique temporal properties of the Bastion, the ritual must be performed within its boundaries to maintain stability.

 **Critical Success:** All targets arrive at the intended destination in the past without any ill effects, able to act immediately.
 When the duration ends or when the travelers enter the designated extraction point in the past, they return to the present at the ritual's casting location.